equinor/equinor-trading-plotly-dash-template/README.md

 This repo contains a template for hosting a Flask server with a Plotly Dash dashboard component.
 It contains configuration for authentication towards Azure AD and can be deployed automatically using Pulumi infrastructure as code.
-The deploy code will scaffold everything needed to run a complete service in the cloud.
+The deploy code will scaffold everything needed to run a complete service in the cloud, requiring minimal knowledge of Azure.

 ## Getting started
 Currently this project depends on some values that are generated when the service is deployed to Azure.